 As for the Xbox Series X and the Series S, the situation is a bit more complicated.
 In addition to lacking a 4K UHD Blu-ray drive, the Series S also comes with a much weaker GPU, less RAM, and a smaller SSD.

-As mentioned before, while the Series X will aim to deliver 60 FPS in 4K, the Series S will aim to deliver 60 FPS in 1440p, upscaled to 4K if necessary.
+As mentioned before, while the Series X aims to deliver 60 FPS in 4K, the Series S aims to deliver 60 FPS in 1440p, upscaled to 4K if necessary.
 For those who have no intention of upgrading to 4K any time soon, the Series S would be quite a good fit.
-On top of that, those who are willing to settle for upscaled 4K if it means saving $200 might also find this console appealing.
+On top of that, the Series S will also be appealing for those who would be willing to settle for upscaled 4K and/or 30 FPS in some games if it meant saving $200.

-As for the memory, it’s difficult to ascertain how it will affect performance in various titles, though a 512 GB SSD is a bit small by 2020 standards, especially if you’re the kind of person who likes having a ton of games downloaded and ready to go.
+As for the memory, the SSD is only slightly slower than the one found in the Series X and the PS5, though a 512 GB SSD is a bit small by 2020 standards, especially if you’re the kind of person who likes having a ton of games downloaded and ready to go.

 At the end of the day, it’s ultimately a subjective choice as to which of the new consoles you’d prefer.
 After all, you’re not just choosing between hardware configurations but between two different platforms, and all of the factors listed in the article should influence your final decision.